codeclimate/codeclimate-duplication/README.md

 Python, JavaScript, and PHP.
 You can run it on the command line using the Code Climate CLI or on our [hosted analysis platform][codeclimate].

+## What is duplication?

+The duplication engine's algorithm can be surprising, but it's actually very simple.
+We have a [docs page][what-is-duplication] explaining the algorithm.

 ## Installation

 1. Install the [Code Climate CLI][cli], if you haven't already.